xwal/awesome-stars/topics.md

 ## compiler

+- [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The best React-based framework with performance, scalability and security built in.
 - [vercel/next.js](https://github.com/vercel/next.js) - The React Framework
 - [llvm-mirror/clang](https://github.com/llvm-mirror/clang) - Mirror kept for legacy.
 Moved to https://github.com/llvm/llvm-project
 - [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows for loading parts of the application on demand.
 Through "loaders", modules can be CommonJs, AM